“Low-dose” birth control pills for perimenopause symptoms

 When can I go off birth control?

 Because the Pill can mask menopause symptoms – including causing “withdrawal bleeds” during the sugar-pill week – a woman on mixed-hormone oral contraception may not know she’s completed the transition to menopause.
+There are many hormone menopause tests availble.
 Getting an FSH (follicle-stimulating hormone) test during a break from taking the Pill may help a woman and her OB/GYN determine where she is in her menopause journey.
 The Gennev Menopause Assessment can also help her determine her place in the perimenopause to menopause transition during this break.

 When a woman goes off the Pill to get a sense of her cycles (or lack thereof), some research indicates that may be a good time for her to transition from oral contraceptives to HRT (hormone replacement therapy), if she decides to go that route.

 There are natural ways to manage menopause symptoms that are highly effective for some women.
-There are lifestyle choices that can make life during this challenging time easier for others.
+There are lifestyle choices or foods to eat for a healthier gutthat can make life during this challenging time easier for others.
 If you prefer not to take the hormonal route, or can't because of an increased risk of breast or other cancers, you're not out of luck.
 We highly recommend you talk with a Gennev Health Coach/Dietitian.
 Our coaches get special training in ways to mitigate menopause symptoms through nutrition, exercise, stress management, sleep hygiene strategies and more.

 And for some women, there are birth control pills.
 There are risks to oral contraceptives, higher for some women than others, so please – do your research, talk to your doctor or one of ours, to make sure the information you’re getting is recent and reliable.

 But as always, there is no need (and no medal that we know of) for suffering in silence.
-Reach out and talk with an OB/GYN or Health Coach to find the solution that works best for your lifestyle, medical history, and current situation.
+Reach out and talk with a menopause doctor OB/GYN or Health Coach at our menopause clinic to find the solution that works best for your lifestyle, medical history, and current situation.